withastro/docs/src/pages/en/installation.md

 # pnpm
 pnpm create astro
 ```

-> ⚔️ Prefer to go it alone?
-Read our [manual setup](/en/guides/manual-setup) instructions instead.

 If `create-astro` starts successfully, you will see a short list of starter templates to choose from: